hubeiqiao/Literature-screening/README.md

 ## Usage Flow
 1. Upload BibTeX → records load into memory; you can inspect counts immediately.
 2. Configure provider and API key.
    - OpenRouter users start on xAI Grok-4 fast (free) by default but can switch to GPT-OSS-120B when reasoning support is required.
-Reasoning effort is available only for GPT-OSS-120B.
+A model picker explains token limits and whether reasoning is available; selections persist locally once you click **Save locally**.
 3. Paste or tweak inclusion/exclusion criteria; deterministic heuristics update automatically.
 4. Click **Start LLM triage pass** to process entries sequentially.
 Progress updates one record at a time.
 5. Review results, warnings, and export decisions as needed.